jjaakkol/lustre-demo/README.md

 the virtual machines.
 Do not expose these virtual machines to the public Internet, anymore than you would expose your Lustre servers.

+Do not run random scripts you have found from network, without checking them first or knowing the author!

 ## Table of contents